red-collar-official/flutter_kore/packages/umvvm/doc/testing.md

 }
 ```

 Custom instances can be tested in the same way.
-If you annotated mvvm instance with <b>Instance</b> annotation you can safely replace builders and references for it.
+If you annotated an MVVM instance with the `Instance` annotation, you can safely replace builders and references for it.

 Navigation can be tested with default methods.
-You can check latest routes in all stacks, you can set current tab if needed, you can execute links and open routes, this way you can simulate any navigation stack state.
+You can check the latest routes in all stacks; you can set the current tab if needed; you can execute links and open routes; this way you can simulate any navigation stack state.

 Here are some examples: